A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

 A primary task was to model reasonable limits to CO$_2$ production \cite{Tans2009_OceanicandAtmosCO2,Garrett2014LongRun1,Malanichev2018LimitsShaleOil} (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.2.1, eq.
 11 \& fig. 17).
-Except for the DICE model scenario, we use physics-based scenarios of CO$_2$ creation from realistic carbon combustion to drive a heat-equation algorithm of ocean heat content.
-The DICE scenario of our heat-conjecture SC-GHG model implements the assumption that the economy will grow at modern historical rates, with the same energy mix as today, primarily carbon, presuming continuous carbon emissions growth driven by economic growth, for up to 300 years---we show this is impossible (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.26 \& fig's.
+We use physics-based scenarios of CO$_2$ creation from realistic carbon combustion to drive a heat-equation algorithm of ocean heat content (OHC).

+The DICE scenario run with OPTiMEM implements the assumption that the economy will grow at modern historical rates, with the same energy mix as today, primarily carbon, presuming continuous carbon emissions growth driven by economic growth, for up to 300 years---we show this is impossible (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.2.6 \& fig's.
 16, 21).
 To implement this scenario, endless carbon to support such growth was postulated, thus its carbon input is uncoupled from any plausible real-world carbon scenario---a "Daisyworld"\cite{Watson1983Daisyworld} type of model.
 All of our other scenario variants (fig. \ref{Fig_Supp_Scenario_tree}) are founded on empirical realism at each step.

 We provide a feature requested by Stern \cite{Stern2021TheEconomicsofImmenseRiskUrgentActionandRadicalChange} that we have not seen in climate economics modelling, which is estimation of risk, as opposed to uncertainty.
 Driven by climate and weather, damages fluctuate stochastically, and smooth "averages" curves do not communicate peak event probabilities.
 We think individual year risk is important to provide so that economists, engineers and actuaries might have some degree of guidance going forward.
-To do this, we combine existing methods to generate risk curves that appear reasonable by inspection \S2\ref{lb:Risk_of_single_year_damages} (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S7.3-7.4 fig.'s 35, 36; \S11.9-11.13 )
+To do this, we combine existing methods to generate risk curves \S\ref{lb:Risk_of_single_year_damages} (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S7.3-7.4 fig.'s 35, 36; \S11.9-11.13 )

 We build on what has come before, utilising basic DICE model parameters such as discount rate components and the 300 year term---amended per our analyses.
 We do not attempt to express non-market damages, nor other damages outside of the NOAA dataset.
 NOAA's dataset catalogues damage to property, insured and uninsured (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4).